- Apply to UW

-Faculty participants in the Program in Ecology may take either of two forms: as a Program Faculty member, or as a Program Affiliate.
+Faculty participants in the Program in Ecology and Evolution may take either of two forms: as a Program Faculty member, or as a Program Affiliate.
 Program Faculty members include tenured or tenure-track University of Wyoming faculty members and academic professionals who are active and credentialed researchers whose research focus is centered in the field of ecology.
 Program Affiliates comprise a broader category of participants, including individuals who are not tenured or tenure-track UW faculty, or whose primary research area relates to, but is primarily outside of, ecology.
 The Program Affiliate category provides a means for broad participation in the Program by UW faculty and academic professionals and by ecologists outside UW.

-Program Faculty members may serve as Chairs of doctoral committees for students enrolled in the Program in Ecology.
+Program Faculty members may serve as Chairs of doctoral committees for students enrolled in the Program in Ecology and Evolution.
 Program Faculty members may also participate in all aspects of Program governance, including voting in the Program Committee and Standing Committees, and serving as Director.
-Program Affiliates may serve as Co-Chairs of doctoral committees for students in the Program in Ecology, provided a Program Faculty member agrees to serve as Chair.
-Program Affiliates are invited to participate in Program meetings and activities, but are not allotted a vote in Program governance.
+Program Affiliates may serve as Co-Chairs of doctoral committees for students in the Program in Ecology and Evolution; provided a Program Faculty member agrees to serve as Chair.
+Program Affiliates are invited to participate in Program meetings and activities but are not allotted a vote in Program governance.
 Program Affiliates may serve on ad hoc committees as appropriate.

 Minimum criteria for admission to the Program Faculty include status as a tenured or tenure-track Assistant Professor, Associate Professor, or Professor; status as an extended-term-track or extended-term Academic Professional; or status as an Assistant Research Professor, Associate Research Professor, or Research Professor at the University of Wyoming.
 In addition, individuals seeking admission to the Program Faculty must provide evidence of ongoing, scholarly work in the field of ecology, as defined in the Preamble to this document and in our mission statement.
 It is expected that the preponderance of research done by Program Faculty members be ecological or have direct relevance for ecological science.